trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 It can have at most one range partitioning, but multiple hash partitioning 'levels'.
 For more details see Apache Kudu documentation: `Partitioning`_.

-If you create a Kudu table in Presto, the partitioning design is given by several table properties.
+If you create a Kudu table in Trino, the partitioning design is given by several table properties.

 .. _Partitioning: https://kudu.apache.org/docs/schema_design.html#partitioning